brigitte-bigi/WhakerPy/README.md

 WhakerPy package includes the following folders and files:

 1. "whakerpy": the source code package
-2. "docs": the documentation of whakerpy in HTML
+2. "doc": the documentation of whakerpy in HTML
 3. "sample":
 4. "etc": etcetera!